eclipse-kuksa/kuksa.val.services/basic_kuksa_rw/README.md

 ```

 This driver uses the differnece of two gaussians with different mean values to generate a smooth control curve
-With control > 0 meaning acceleration and control < 0 meaning breaking.
+With control > 0 meaning acceleration and control < 0 meaning braking.
 This driver app also only goes in a straight line
 (does not use the steering controls).

 $$